cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/How to Guides/http.md

 {{% image src="/integrations/integration_builder/how_to_guides/azure-devops/18-start-recipe.png" alt="Start recipe" %}}

-Once the recipe is running, you can monitor events by checking the Jobs tab.
-This tab can remain open to verify if a created finding triggers the desired action.
+Once the recipe is running, you can monitor events by checking the "Jobs" tab.
+This tab can remain open to verify if a the pentest finding status update triggers the desired action.
 The recipe will continue to run even if you close the tab.
 If you need to stop the recipe, simply click "Stop recipe."
 To make any edits to the recipe, you must stop it first.

 {{% image src="/integrations/integration_builder/how_to_guides/http/37-recipe-did-start.png" alt="Recipe did start" %}}

-> **ⓘ** To test the recipe with pentest findings, follow the guide for
+> **ⓘ** To test the recipe with pentest findings using an In-House pentest, follow the guide for
 > [creating a test finding](/integrations/development/create-test-finding/).

 #### Read the HTTP requests and responses

-When a pentest finding is submitted by a tester, it will have the status "Pending Fix."
+When a pentest finding is submitted by a tester, it will be in the status of "Pending Fix."

 {{% image src="/integrations/integration_builder/how_to_guides/http/38-finding-pending-fix.png" alt="Finding pending fix" %}}